FOREST & WATER PERSONELL ARE PROFESSIONAL SPECIALISTS WHEN IT COMES TO OUTDOOR SPORTS

 river rafting japan

-Rafting is a super popular water sport.
-Eight people in a rubber boat paddle down Whitewater rapids, combining all their spirits and strength together as a team.
+Rafting is a hugely popular water sport.
+Eight people paddle down whitewater rapids in a rubber boat, combining all their spirit and strength together as a team.

-Everyone in the raft enjoys the beautiful sounds of nature such as the singing of the birds and the murmuring of the river with a totally relaxed feeling while letting the boat flow by itself, gently down the stream!
+Everyone in the raft enjoys the beautiful sounds of nature, the singing of the birds, the murmuring of the river, totally relaxed while the boat flows by itself, gently down the river!

 base map